per1234/esparto/README.md

 ESPARTO was designed to address all these issues and provide an extremely simple interface – the fully working (if limited) example above is only 15 lines of code – and one of those is a comment!
 ESPARTO masks all the “hard” stuff.
 It is the basis of all my installed home automation gadgets - “The management eats here”.

-ESPARTO Main features:
+### ESPARTO Main features:

 “Industrial strength”:
-•	Copes resiliently with WiFi outage or total network loss, reconnecting automatically with reboot
-•	Hardware features continue to function at all times irrespective of connection status
-•	Never* reboots (*fingers crossed!
-Except of course after OTA update)
-•	Serialises all events into user-mode task queue (mutex-protected), avoiding WDT reset
-•	Supports OTA (automatic server updates TBA)
+*Copes resiliently with WiFi outage or total network loss, reconnecting automatically with reboot *Hardware features continue to function at all times irrespective of connection status *Never* reboots (*fingers crossed!
+Except of course after OTA update) *Serialises all events into user-mode task queue (mutex-protected), avoiding WDT reset *Supports OTA (automatic server updates TBA)
-•	MQTT support for get/set any pin
+*MQTT support for get/set any pin

 Ease of use:
-•	Incredibly simple user interface for Arduino Environment.
+*Incredibly simple user interface for Arduino Environment.
-•	Numerous working examples provided, demonstrating features
-•	Many flexible input-pin options pre-configured:
+*Numerous working examples provided, demonstrating features *Many flexible input-pin options pre-configured:
 a.
 Raw input pin (unfiltered)
 b.
 Debounced pin ( for noisy switches)
 c.
 Retrigger pin (for e.g. PIR / Audio sensors)
 d.
 Latching pin (turn a momentary “tact” button in to latching switch)
 e.
 Rotary Encoder pin pair (automatically debounced – no external circuitry required)

-Implementation / Programmers notes
+## Implementation / Programmers notes

 ESPARTO is implemented as an Arduino library – there are plenty of places which describe how to download and install these.

-What you need to know first:
+### What you need to know first:

 No “setup” or “loop” function is needed (or allowed) in your code, to allow ESPARTO to control the “correct” order of doing things to maintain resilience.
 You provide a number of “callback” functions (e.g. to subscribe to your own MQTT topics, or when WiFi disconnects) and these will be called at the appropriate time.